 Early Origins of the Gentrup family

-family seat at De Tendron, a seigneurie in the department of Cher in the arrondissement of Sainte-Amand-Mont-Rond.
-A prestigious family who later moved north to Brittany.
+at De Tendron, a seigneurie in the department of Cher in the arrondissement of Sainte-Amand-Mont-Rond.
+This is a prestigious family who later moved north to Brittany.

 Early History of the Gentrup family